Tennessee Court Records

 Traffic misdemeanors are less serious offenses than felony misdemeanors, as misdemeanors pose less risk of harm or bodily injury to others.
 Misdemeanors are punishable by up to one year in county or city jail.
 In Tennessee, most traffic offenses are classified as misdemeanors.
 There are three misdemeanor classes in Tennessee.
 Misdemeanors are rated according to severity, and penalties are corresponding.
 Class A misdemeanors are the most serious, and Class C misdemeanors are the least serious misdemeanors.

-Apart from fines and imprisonment, misdemeanors may also result in additional penalties such as a suspension of the offender’s driver’s license or driving privileges, points assessed against the offender’s record, which may lead to increased vehicle insurance premiums, and community supervision.
+Apart from fines and imprisonment, misdemeanors may also result in additional penalties such as a suspension of the offender’s driver’s license or driving privileges, and points assessed against the offender’s record, which may lead to increased vehicle insurance premiums and community supervision.

 Examples Of Traffic Misdemeanors In State